DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 3. Update the stack using template `https://datadog-cloudformation-template.s3.amazonaws.com/aws/forwarder/latest.yaml`.
 You can also replace `latest` with a specific version, such as `3.73.0.yaml`, if needed.
 Make sure to review the changesets before applying the update.

 If you encounter issues upgrading to the latest version, check the Troubleshooting section.

+### Upgrade an older version to +3.96.0

+Since version 3.96.0 the Lambda function has been updated to require **Python 3.11**.
+If upgrading an older forwarder installation to 3.96.0 or above, ensure the AWS Lambda function is configured to use Python 3.11

 ### Upgrade an older version to +3.74.0